 Formerly a souvenir/crafts store that had sold the eponymous basotho hats, it’s now the home of The Regal Restaurant, the town’s top place to dine, serving mainly Indian and local fare.

-After dinner we drove to a local liquor store and grabbed a few local beers and wine.
+After dinner we drove to a local (and I mean really local as in they haven’t stocked up in months) liquor store and grabbed a few beers and wine.

 And now we’re just chilling at our place, sharing the endless number of stories that we experienced the past week.